tumble1999/savaslabs.github.io/_posts/2015-04-02-css-testing.markdown

 ##### Criteria:

 > 1. Must be relatively quick to install and configure.
-We're a small team generally dealing with 100-300 hours per project and we can't devote much of that to setting up our CSS testing platforms.
+We're a small, efficiency-driven team and we don't want to devote a lot of time to setting up our CSS testing platforms.
 > 3. Ideally would be applicable to dynamic sites.
 Many of the techniques available involve comparing a local or development site to reference images, which become rapidly outdated for sites with dynamic content like news, posts or social media feeds.
 Since we're primarily a Drupal shop, we need to be able to run tests that don't break with changing content.

 ##### Testing methods: